Matthies/NN/README.md

 - nn-555efa676e-20220105.nnue: Retraining starting with last net nn-e4660d9c81-20220104.nnue with same data.
 Some few more Elo.
 - nn-49832fc04f-20220106.nnue: Epoche 26 of another retrain starting with nn-555efa676e-20220105.nnue.
 Another 10-15 Elo progress.
 - nn-26119c6435-20220109.nnue: Epoche 21 of another retrain starting with nn-49832fc04f-20220106.nnue.
 Another 3-5 Elo progress.
+- nn-e4977569c9-20220130.nnue: Epoche 51 of another retrain starting with nn-26119c6435-20220109.nnue and using nearly three billion positions, half of them created with latest net all of them well shuffled.
+Also using a set of mixed positions (old and new data) for validation.
+Progress is ~8 Elo.